pestras/microservice/README.md

   // arguments are swaped with (nats: Nats.Client, msg: NatsMsg, handlerName: string - name of the subject handler method that called the hook)
   @Hook(5000)
   async auth(nats: Client, msg: NatsMsg, handlerName: string) {
-    // if hook failed its purpose should return false and check for msg reply if exists if (msg.reply) nats.publish(msg.replay, { error: 'some error' }) return false
+    // if hook failed its purpose should check for msg reply if exists and return false if (msg.reply) {
+      nats.publish(msg.replay, { error: 'some error' })
+      return false
+    }

     // otherwise
     return true;